 Why Stress Over Shoes?

-As a mom, it feels like I constantly have something new to worry about or Google to death: but when there is something available that I know is constructive, and that trying it could be the difference between great foot development and poor shoe support?
+As a mom, it feels like I constantly have something new to worry about or Google to death.
+Still, when something is available that I know is constructive and that I am trying, could it be the difference between excellent foot development and poor shoe support?
 I’m all in.
-My husband was on board with this research and purchase as well: he grew up as a skater in California.
-Eventually, He evolved in a soccer player, then US Army Soldier.
+My husband was also on board with this research and purchase: he grew up as a skater in California.
+Eventually, He evolved into a soccer player and then a US Army Soldier.
 He began having foot problems while still in high school.
-Those issues never truly went away for him even with insoles and various consultations with a podiatrist.
+Those issues never truly went away for him, even with insoles and various consultations with a podiatrist.

 Just the Facts